aIpsencer/aIpsencer/README.md

 ### Welcome my page 👋

-- :school: I'm junior at Bilkent University :school:.
+- :school: I'm senior CS student at Bilkent University :school:.
 - 💬 Here is my email ---> alpsencer68@gmail.com
 - There is the place you'll see my project and I hope you'll enjoy
 <!--